Automattic/vip-workflow-plugin/README.md

 [![PHP Tests](https://github.com/Automattic/vip-workflow-plugin/actions/workflows/php-tests.yml/badge.svg)](https://github.com/Automattic/vip-workflow-plugin/actions/workflows/php-tests.yml)[![JS Tests](https://github.com/Automattic/vip-workflow-plugin/actions/workflows/js-tests.yml/badge.svg)](https://github.com/Automattic/vip-workflow-plugin/actions/workflows/php-tests.yml)

-The WordPress VIP Workflow Plugin allows you to configure the different stages of your editorial workflow.
-It places the post statuses at the centre, of a powerful and configurable state machine for your editorial needs.
+The WordPress VIP Workflow Plugin allows you to control your editorial workflow.
+You can set up custom statuses for every phase of your workflow.
+Each of these custom statuses can be restricted to certain user roles and transitions between statuses generate actions, like notifications.

-This plugin is currently developed for use on WordPress sites hosted on the VIP Platform.
+This plugin is currently developed for use on WordPress sites hosted on [WordPress VIP](https://wpvip.com).

 - [Installation](#installation)
 	- [Install via `git subtree`](#install-via-git-subtree)